saheel03-saheel/catchup/README.md

 # Catchup
 <img src="chatapp/screenshots/Screenshot 2024-05-30 032644.png" width="500" alt="Screenshot 1" >
-Nexus Chat is a web-based chat application developed using JavaScript for client-side functionality and MySQL and PHP for server-side operations.
+CatchUp is a web-based chat application developed using JavaScript for client-side functionality and MySQL and PHP for server-side operations.

 ## Features